ankush238/preparation-and-measurement-vertices/README.md

 In Sender2_vertex.m file contains the vertices corresponding to the first sender S_2

 In Receiver_vertex.m file contains all possible deterministic vertices corresponds to Receiver R

+In seesaw.m file constains the script of semidefinite programming(SDP) code to the quantum lower bound.